What Are the Essential Safety Guidelines for Charging Industrial Forklift Batteries?

 Why is ventilation critical during battery charging?

-It disperses explosive hydrogen gas, preventing dangerous build-ups.
+It disperses explosive hydrogen gas, preventing dangerous accumulation.

 Can non-sparking tools prevent explosions?

-Yes, they reduce spark risks near flammable hydrogen gas.
+Yes, they minimize spark risks near flammable hydrogen gas.

 When is the best time to charge forklift batteries?

-At 20-30% state of charge to protect battery longevity and safety.
+Charge at 20–30% state of charge to maintain battery longevity and safety.